 - Methods of dissolution for the LLC

-Many Operating Agreements also contain indemnification provisions which may help protect LLC members, officers, or both, and a severability clause which allows the operating agreement to survive and be enforced even if a particular provision is deemed to be invalid.
+Many Operating Agreements also contain indemnification provisions that may help protect LLC members, officers, or both, and a severability clause that allows the operating agreement to survive and be enforced even if a particular provision is deemed to be invalid.
 An LLC’s Operating Agreement must be in step with the Articles of Organization.
 If there are any differences between these two documents, the Articles of Organization will take precedence.

 Other LLC Documentation

 Other potential paperwork requirements and considerations when forming an LLC may include LLC member meetings minutes, a Federal Employer Identification Number, state and local government business licensing, and state business and employer tax registrations.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.